isomerpages/moe-aes/_student-development/Direct School Admission (DSA).md

 Over the past years, we have nurtured and developed many outstanding Judokas who have represented our Singapore Schools Team as well as Team Singapore at the youth and national levels.</p>
-<p>Our ‘B’ Boys’ and ‘B’ Girls’ Dvisions have emerged Top 3 positions in
+<p>Our ‘B’ Boys’ and ‘B’ Girls’ Divisions have emerged Top 3 positions in
 the National School Games Judo Championships in 2022 and 2023.
 Our Judokas have also performed consistently well in other affiliated competitions organised by the Singapore Judo Federation.</p>